Nanigans/nanibot/rover1/README.md

 # Description
 This is the project root of the first Nanigans rover project.
 All application code is contained below this directory.
+## Code organization
+### components
+This is the top level directory for all device-indepenent software components that work together to help the rover perform various tasks, such as:
+* motor control
+* navigation
+* image processing
+### missions
+This directory contains main executable programs that accomplish specific tasks or missions.
+Only one mission program should be executed at a time.
+The launched mission program will launch all subprocesses and threads it requires to accomplish its task.

+E.g., Running simple motor driver test with do_simple_scripted_route.py
+1. rover1/missions $ "workon rover1" (activate virtual environment where all necessary packages are installed)
+2. power on moter controller (cycle kill switch if it was already on)
+3. rover1/missions $ "sudo python do_simple_scripted_route.py" (execute mission program)
+### peripherals
+This directory contains low level code that abstracts away the particulars of various peripheral devices connected to the CPU
+# Requirements
 The following environment and dependencies are assumed by the application code:

 Main CPU: Raspberry Pi 2